whiteborr/hyperdrone/README.md

 ├── game_settings.py       # Configuration and tunable parameters
 ├── leaderboard.py         # Leaderboard management
 └── assets/                # Images, sounds, fonts

-Game Controls
-Key

-Action

-↑ Arrow

-Thrust forward

-↓ Arrow

-Cancel thrust (coast)

-←/→ Arrows

-Rotate drone

-Spacebar

-Fire weapon

-P

-Pause / Unpause

-R

-Restart (Game Over screen)

-M

-Main Menu

-L

-View Leaderboard

-Q

-Quit (from Pause or Game Over)

-Modding Ideas
-Add new weapons or bullet types.

-Introduce new enemy classes or behaviors.

-Customize maze generation.

-Add new power-ups.

-Create new game modes (boss battles, time attack, etc).

-Future Enhancements
-Boss fights with unique mechanics.

-Story/campaign mode.

-Level-specific hazards.

-Smarter enemy AI and formations.

-More immersive sound design and visuals.

-🛠️ Compile to Windows Executable (.exe)
-You can convert the Python game into a standalone executable using PyInstaller.

-Step 1: Install PyInstaller
-pip install pyinstaller
+Game ControlsKeyAction↑ ArrowThrust forward↓ ArrowCancel thrust (coast)←/→ ArrowsRotate droneSpacebarFire weaponPPause / UnpauseRRestart (Game Over screen)MMain MenuLView LeaderboardQQuit (from Pause or Game Over)Modding IdeasAdd new weapons or bullet types.Introduce new enemy classes or behaviors.Customize maze generation.Add new power-ups.Create new game modes (boss battles, time attack, etc).Future EnhancementsThis section outlines the planned improvements to enhance the overall depth, polish, and gameplay experience.Gameplay Mechanics & ContentPower-Ups & Collectibles Expansion:EMP Blast: Stuns all on-screen enemies briefly when picked up.Score Multiplier: Additional points for killing all enemies and completing levels within a time limit (e.g., 120 seconds).Enemy Variety & Smarter AI:Introduce new enemy types with diverse behaviors:Swarmers: Weak but fast, relying on numbers.Tanks: Heavy armor, higher health, potentially dealing more damage or having special attacks.Snipers: Long-range, accurate shots with a slow firing rate.Support Drones: Capable of healing other enemies or deploying shields.Upgrade enemy pathfinding (e.g., using A*) for better maze navigation.Maze & Level Design Enhancements:Themed Levels: Introduce different visual themes per level (e.g., tech, jungle, industrial).Hazards & Obstacles: Incorporate elements like laser grids, moving walls, or traps (e.g., slime, spikes).Interactive Elements: Add switches, breakable walls, or explosive barrels.New Objectives: Diversify missions beyond ring collection, such as:Timed escape missions.Kill-target levels (e.g., destroy all turrets).Escort missions for friendly drones.Boss Battles:Introduce boss enemies at key stages, featuring unique patterns, high health, and multi-phase attacks.Player Progression & Special Abilities:Permanent Upgrades: Allow players to use rings (or another currency) between levels to buy stat boosts (speed, health, damage, shield recharge).Drone Abilities: Implement cooldown-based abilities for the player, such as:Dash/dodge.Temporary shield.High-powered laser shot.EMP blast (as an ability, not just a pickup).Visuals and AudioVisual Feedback Improvements:Particle Effects: Add effects for explosions, collisions, thrusters, and power-up pickups.Distinct Enemy Designs: Create unique visuals for new enemy types, possibly with animated parts like blinking lights or moving components.Impact Decals: Show small marks where bullets hit walls.Audio Enhancements:Add varied sounds for different weapons and enemy attacks.Introduce new audio cues for new power-ups.Implement more dynamic explosion sound effects.Potentially vary background music intensity based on in-game events.UI & UX ImprovementsMini-Map: Implement a helpful mini-map for maze layouts, possibly with a fog-of-war style that reveals as the player explores.Game Over Screen: Display more detailed statistics like kill count, accuracy, total time, and rings collected.Optional Story Elements: Consider including light story beats or cutscenes between levels to provide more context.🛠️ Compile to Windows Executable (.exe)You can convert the Python game into a standalone executable using PyInstaller.Step 1: Install PyInstallerpip install pyinstaller

-Step 2: Compile the Game
-Open a command prompt in the project directory and run:

-pyinstaller --onefile --windowed main.py
+Step 2: Compile the GameOpen a command prompt in the project directory and run:pyinstaller --onefile --windowed main.py

---onefile: Creates a single .exe file

---windowed: Prevents a terminal from opening alongside the game window

-Step 3: Locate the Executable
-After the build completes, you’ll find your .exe in the dist/ folder:
+--onefile: Creates a single .exe file--windowed: Prevents a terminal from opening alongside the game windowStep 3: Locate the ExecutableAfter the build completes, you’ll find your .exe in the dist/ folder:project_root/

-project_root/
 └── dist/
     └── main.exe

-Step 4: Run or Share
-You can now double-click the .exe to run the game or share it with others.
-Python is not required to run the .exe.

-Note: If your game uses assets like fonts, images, or sounds, you may need to bundle them using the --add-data option: bash pyinstaller --onefile --windowed --add-data "assets;assets" main.py (Use a semicolon ; to separate source and destination on Windows
+Step 4: Run or ShareYou can now double-click the .exe to run the game or share it with others.
+Python is not required to run the .exe.Note: If your game uses assets like fonts, images, or sounds, you may need to bundle them using the --add-data option